ggramlich26/BZ10_upgrade/README.md

 ## Building the project
 ## Setting up Blynk
+You can use the following virtual pins for communication with your espresso machine:
+- hi
 ## Code overview
 The machine functionality is based on state machines.
 There are two state machines for boiler and brewing unit temperature control.
 Another state machine controls the brewing cycle, one is used for the display, and a last one is responsible for the overall machine state including standby functionality.
 All state machines are visually shown under `/State machines/State machines.odg`.
 In order to make the program more flexible for other hardware, a hardware abstraction class has been written (`dev.c`).
 Adapting this class will allow the project to run on a different hardware as well.